tblancher/tmux-continuum/docs/automatic_start.md

 - `set -g @continuum-boot-options 'alacritty,fullscreen'` - start `alacritty`
   in fullscreen

-Note: The first time you reboot your machine and activate this feature you may be prompted about a script requiring access to a system program (i.e. - System Events).
+Note: The first time you reboot your machine and activate this feature you may be prompted about a script requiring access to a system program (i.e. - System Events) upon first login.
 If this happens tmux will not start automatically and you will need to go to `System Preferences -> Security & Privacy -> Accessability` and add the script to the list of apps that are allowed to control your computer.
+This may require administrative access.

 ### Linux